 Today much of the so-called “science” is junk science.
 What is junk science?
 Junk Science is information NOT obtained through the scientific method.
 It’s someone’s opinion or belief but it has not been verified by empirical data.
 Therefore, it is not science.

 So, the first goal of this chemistry course is to equip you with the necessary tools for making informed decisions on scientific information.
 The second goal of this chemistry course is to familiarize you with matter, its components, and the changes it undergoes.
 The third goal of this chemistry class is to open your thinking to a world of discovery by questioning, testing and challenging the world around you.

-- Recognize what science is and is not.
+- Recognize what natural science is and is not.